Vietnam Map: Locations and Geography of Different Provinces

 Therefore, the majority of provinces and cities in Vietnam have quite diverse natural topography, and economic zones are also divided by topography.

-Based on geographical features, Vietnam’s geographic map has 3 regions, including North, Central and South, and 7 key economic areas of the country.
+Based on geographical features, Vietnam’s map has three regions, including the North, Central, and South, and seven critical economic areas.

 Map of Northern provinces and cities